cartant/devtools-example/readme.md

 ## Installing it in Firefox

-The DevTool in this example can also be installed in Firefox.
+The DevTools extension in this example can also be installed in Firefox.

 1. Click 'Add-ons' in the menu.
 2. Click 'Extensions' in the sidebar.